Michael Carrato, one of my readers, didn’t like what I had to say about his ketogenic diet regimen. Carrato writes:

 Long term prospective studies done on children who are placed on a ketogenic diet for the treatment of epilepsy show a wide range of side effects, with the most common two being gastrointestinal disturbances (40.6%) and hyperlipidemia (12.8%).

-Studies on children and adults have shown increased arterial stiffness on ketogenic diets.
+Studies on children and adults have shown increased arterial stiffness on low carb diets.
 Saturated fat has been directly observed to cause inflammation, as well as impair endothelial function.
 A high saturated fat meal also leads to an acute post-meal increase in circulating endotoxins, which is especially terrible for diabetics.
 So even though ketogenic diets tend to improve lipid profiles, the diet can still damage the arteries.

 There have been no prospective studies using coronary artery calcium scans showing that a ketogenic diet can reverse heart disease the way a low fat whole food plant based diet can.
 If you follow a ketogenic diet, I highly recommend you get regular coronary calcium scans to ensure you don’t have progressing arterial disease.